kairun/weather-cli/readme.md

 `dev` because this project is written with TDD

 # Version history
+## 1.0.2
+Temperature unit is changed from Kelvin -> Celcius

 ## 1.0.1
 Bin link is added for running without npm run